The Foundation Licence

 The WIA charge for a foundation licence assessment is $70.00 or $35.00 if you are under the age of 18

-The foundation licence is issued by ACMA and the licence cost is currently $73.00
+The foundation licence is issued by ACMA and the licence fee for ain initial licence is currently $75

 The WIA has made provision to conduct remote assessments for those people who